Don’t just check off the box when it comes to enhanced UVC disinfection

-Germs and pathogens can live anywhere which is why every surface should be a priority when it comes to cleaning and disinfection.
-Keep in mind that today’s superbugs—such as MRSA, C. diff and CRE—can live on surfaces for long periods of time.
+Microorganisms can live anywhere which is why every surface should be a priority when it comes to cleaning and disinfection.
+Keep in mind that today’s microorganisms can live on surfaces for long periods of time.
 In fact, MRSA, VRE, and C. diff can survive for months on surfaces.
-These and other pathogens need a certain amount of UVC energy to deactivate/neutralize the DNA of the cells.
+These and other microorganisms need a certain amount of UVC energy to inactivate them.

-The Tru-D device’s Sensor360® technology minimizes that risk by calculating the time needed to react to room variables – such as size, geometry, surface reflectivity and the amount and location of equipment in the room.
-This ensures every pathogen receives the necessary dose needed deactivate its DNA, meaning these superbugs can no longer reproduce.
+The Tru-D device’s Sensor360® technology minimizes that risk by calculating the time needed to react to room variables – such as size, geometry, surface reflectivity and the amount and location of content in the room.
+This ensures every microorganism receives the necessary dose needed to penetrate the cell walls – meaning these organisms can no longer reproduce.